 Upon receiving his physical education degree at Penn State, Triplett was drafted in the 19th round of the 1949 National Football League draft by the Detroit Lions.
-Because the NFL only had 10 teams at the time, he would be equal to a 5th round draft pick today.
-While Negroes were not uncommon on NFL rosters, by stepping into a uniform and onto the field, he became the first Negro player to formally be drafted by a team and play in the NFL.
+Because the NFL only had ten teams at the time, he would be equal to a fifth-round draft pick today.
+While Negroes were not uncommon on NFL rosters, by stepping into a uniform and onto the field he became the first Negro player to formally be drafted by a team and play in the NFL.

 Triplett played two seasons with the Lions, setting a team record for the longest run from scrimmage, a 90-yard touchdown scramble against the Green Bay Packers, and an NFL record with 294 return yards in a single game which stood for 44 years.
 Triplett left after the 1950 season for a year of military service in the Korean War.
 Upon his return, the Lions traded him to the Chicago Cardinals where he played for one season.
+Triplett, who later in life became a Penn State icon, died on November 8, 2018 at the age of 92.